AstroPryor/Project-Immunity/README.md

+# Project Immunity: Ransomware and Macro Attack Defense Platform

+## My Contribution

+This repository is a fork of the original team capstone project.
+My contributions focused on the defensive security components of the project, including ransomware behavior detection, file monitoring, backup and quarantine workflows, log analysis, and documentation for testing the tool in a controlled lab environment.

+I worked on this project as part of my senior capstone course, where the goal was to design and implement a defensive tool that could detect and respond to simulated ransomware and macro-based attack behavior.

+## Original Repository

+This project was originally developed as a team capstone project.
+The main repository is maintained by another team member.
 # Project Immunity

 A Python-based antivirus system that detects, quarantines, and mitigates ransomware and macro-based malware attacks in real time.
 Built as a capstone project at the University of North Texas.